nablarch/nablarch-document/en/application_framework/application_framework/libraries/system_messaging/mom_system_messaging.rst

  Form class used to register a message
   Point
    * The file name is ``<Request ID of received message>Form``.
-   * Define a constructor with two parameters: :java:extdoc:`String<java.lang.String>`, :java:extdoc:`RequestMessage<nablarch.fw.messaging.RequestMessage>`.
+   * Define a constructor with two arguments: :java:extdoc:`String<java.lang.String>`, :java:extdoc:`RequestMessage<nablarch.fw.messaging.RequestMessage>`.
      The meaning of each parameter is as follows.

      * :java:extdoc:`String<java.lang.String>` -> Received message serial number